 It can be both a practical and an aesthetic choice.

-Embalming temporarily improves the condition of the body and restores colour tone to your skin.
-This can considerably improve the experience for loved ones should they want to visit you before the funeral.
-Embalming also means they would have a little more time to spend with you .
+Embalming not only improves the condition of your body after death temporarily giving you a ‘relaxed’ appearance, it can also restore colour tone to your skin.
+If you look much like you used to when you were alive, this of course can considerably improve the experience for loved ones should they want to visit you before the funeral.

 4 reasons why you might choose not to be embalmed?

-If you are planning on having a green burial, you need to be aware that natural woodland and meadow burial grounds will not normally accept embalmed bodies.
-This is due to the toxicity of the chemicals used and the harm it can cause the surrounding ecosystem.
+If you are planning on having a green burial, you need to be aware that natural woodland and meadow burial grounds will not normally accept embalmed bodies, due to the toxicity of the chemicals used and the harm it can cause the surrounding ecosystem.

 Embalming is a sensitive subject that some people feel uncomfortable discussing.
 However, if you have specific questions or would like to know more about it, we suggest you contact The British Institute of Embalmers.